aplteam/Tatin/docs/PackageConfiguration.md

 * The `assets\` folder must be considered read-only.
 Never write to it from a package!

-* Watch out for the convention regarding a file "LICENSE" in the root of a project; refer to the "Server-TipsAndTricks" document for details

 * Check the "[files](#)" property for files like "ReadMe.txt" and the like

-* A file named "LICENSE" in the root of a project will always be copied to the root of a package
+* A file named "LICENSE" in the root of a project will always be copied to the root of a package by convention when a package is build.

 A> ### Accessing assets from a class instance
 A>